The League of Extraordinary Gentlemen: Black Dossier: Plot

-Unlike earlier volumes, the comic book portions of Black Dossier are not set in the Victorian era; rather, they are set in 1958, after the fall of the Big Brother government from Nineteen Eighty Four (the explanation for this discrepancy is that Orwell's book was originally set in 1948, but the dates were changed by the publisher).
-The frame story sees Mina Harker and Allan Quatermain - now immortal after bathing in the fire of youth from She: A History of Adventure - on their quest to recover the Black Dossier, which contains the secret history of the now-disbanded League of Extraordinary Gentlemen.
+Unlike earlier volumes, the comic book portions of Black Dossier are not set in the Victorian era; rather, they are set in 1958, after the fall of the Big Brother government from Nineteen Eighty-Four (the explanation for this discrepancy is that Orwell's book was originally set in 1948, but the dates were changed by the publisher).
+The frame story sees Mina Harker and Allan Quatermain—now immortal after bathing in the fire of youth from She: A History of Adventure—on their quest to recover the Black Dossier, which contains the secret history of the now-disbanded League of Extraordinary Gentlemen.

-The book starts with Mina Murray (going by the name Odette O'quim) at a bar in London, where MI5 Agent James "Jimmy" Bond (grandson of Campion Bond) attempts to seduce her, taking her to the decaying remains of the "Ministry of Love", once one of Big Brother's government departments.
+The book starts with Mina Murray (going by the name Odette O'quim) at a bar in London, where MI5 agent James "Jimmy" Bond (grandson of Campion Bond) attempts to seduce her, taking her to the decaying remains of the "Ministry of Love", once one of Big Brother's government departments.
 Jimmy attempts to rape Mina but is subdued by a brick hidden in Mina's handbag.
 Allan quickly arrives and the two retrieve the Dossier.
 Harry Lime, the new M, teams Jimmy up with Emma Night and her uncle, an aged Hugo Drummond, to hunt down Mina and Allan, who are believed to be heading North.

-Mina and Allan take a detour to Greyfriars School in Kent which houses The Thirty-Nine Steps and was attended by Harold Wharton, a.k.a.
+Mina and Allan take a detour to Greyfriars School in Kent which houses the thirty-nine steps and was attended by Harold Wharton, a.k.a.
 Big Brother.
 The caretaker, William, reveals that many British spies were groomed at the school and that Bob Cherry is Harry Lime.
-Mina and Allan agree to visit a spaceport on their detour - space-travel technology has flourished since the Martian invasion of Volume II.
-At the spaceport, Jimmy, Emma and Hugo find Allan and Mina, who escape via a robot-piloted rocket that references Gerry Anderson's Fireball XL5.
+Mina and Allan agree to visit a spaceport on their detour (space-travel technology has flourished since the Martian invasion of Volume II).
+At the spaceport, Jimmy, Emma and Hugo find Allan and Mina, who escape via a robot-piloted rocket that references British children's show Fireball XL5.

 The two escape the crashing rocket by parachute and land in the Scottish countryside to find a ruined castle they were heading for.
 Galley-Wag rescues them from Jimmy and escorts them into the castle.
 Hugo follows them inside, where Mina reveals that they are the same Mina Murray and Allan Quatermain who fought off Professor Moriarty and the Martians.
 They also reveal that Jimmy's career is mostly fabricated, that he is a double agent for the United States and that he killed John Night, Emma's father and Hugo's brother.
 Hugo lets them leave and tries to kill Jimmy for his actions, but he is shot by Bond at point-blank range.

 Mina and Allan successfully return to the mysterious, utopian universe of The Blazing World, where they are reunited with their mutual lover Orlando and have safely hidden the dossier.